frslabs/forus-ios/README.md

 - faceSdkDict[faceUtils.CAMERA_MODE] = faceUtils.CAMERA_FRONT (Required).

   It depends upon the users criteria to decide what they need camera front or camera back.
+  - faceUtils.CAMERA_FRONT --> for front camera.
+  - faceUtils.CAMERA_BACK --> for back camera.

 - faceSdkDict[faceUtils.SECURITY_LEVEL] = faceUtils.LEVEL_"code" (Required)

   Level codes are required based on what the user wants to detect.
-  -faceUtils.LEVEL_0 --> It is for face detection -faceUtils.LEVEL_1 --> It is for face and eyeblink detection -faceUtils.LEVEL_2 --> It is for face and smile detection
+  - faceUtils.LEVEL_0 --> It is for face detection.
+  - faceUtils.LEVEL_1 --> It is for face and eyeblink detection.
+  - faceUtils.LEVEL_2 --> It is for face and smile detection.

 ## Help